 In connection with the issuance of the January Notes, the Company granted the placement agent warrants to purchase (the "Convertible Promissory Notes Offering Warrants") to purchase common stock equal to 10% of the number of shares of common stock into which the January Notes sold to investors introduced by the placement agent are initially convertible.
-The Convertible Promissory Notes Offering Warrants will be exercisable at the same price as the Conversion Price.
-As the issuance of the Convertible Promissory Notes Offering Warrants were contingent on the closing of the Offering and terms were not known until the contingency was resolved, they were not considered granted until April 17, 2024 (see Note 11) and no value was recognized in the consolidated financial statements as of March 31, 2024.
+The Convertible Promissory Notes Offering Warrants are exercisable at the same price as the Conversion Price.
+Upon closing of the Offering, the Company issued the Convertible Promissory Notes Offering Warrants to purchase up to 63,479 shares of common stock at an exercise price of \$2.42 per share.
+The Convertible Promissory Notes Offering Warrants expire on April 17, 2029.
+The Convertible Promissory Notes Offering Warrants include customary anti-dilution provisions.